-When I worked in venture capital, entrepreneurs would pitch me on their business.
-I’d determine if their product or service met our criteria, if there was a viable market for it, and most importantly, if i believed in the leader.
-Was this a person (or team) that could do the job, did we want them in our portfolio, could we work beside them and support them to achieve their goals?
+When I worked for a private venture fund entrepreneurs would pitch me on their businesses.
+I’d determine if their product or service met our criteria, if there was a viable market for it, and most importantly if I believed in the leader.
+Was this a person (or team) that could do the job?
+Did we want them in our portfolio?
+Could we work beside them and support them to achieve their goals?

 I told Joel I was concerned that both these men had business failures in their past.
 He responded, “Just because a man has failed, it doesn’t make him a failure”.